vzakharchenko/rtsp-samsung-tv/README.md

 Display  RTSP streams from IP Cameras on Samsung smart TV (Tizen TV)

 # Features
+ - support more than 999 RTSP streams.
+ - switch channels using numpad
  - use server to convert rtsp streams using ffmpeg
  - support for multiple IP cameras (switch between cameras using remote control)
  - Display 4 cameras streams on one screen
  - support udp and tcp transport
  - tizen samsung tv application
+ - admin ui

 # Server Installation
 1. install git, ffmpeg